hazzelnuts/ntfy-for-delphi/README.md

 # 🛑 Limitations

-Support to notifications that contains ```broadcast``` actions has not yet been implemented.
-Some advanced specific resources has also not yet been implemented.
+Support to notifications that contains ```broadcast``` actions has not been implemented.
+Some advanced specific resources has not yet been implemented as well.

 |    Action   |  Support |
 |-------------|:--------:|